-WHEREAS, In 1942, Civilian Exclusion Order No. 34 was authorized by President Franklin D. Roosevelt's Executive Order No. 9066; the order imposed strict curfew regulations and required over 100,000 United States citizens and permanent residents of Japanese ancestry to leave their homes on the West Coast and submit to imprisonment based solely on their ancestry; and
+WHEREAS, In 1942, Civilian Exclusion Order No. 34 was authorized by President Franklin D. Roosevelt's Executive Order No. 9066; the order imposed strict curfew regulations and required over 120,000 United States citizens and permanent residents of Japanese ancestry to leave their homes on the West Coast and submit to imprisonment based solely on their ancestry; and

-WHEREAS, Korematsu refused to comply with the order, and rather than reporting to the assembly center with the rest of his family, Korematsu chose to carry on his life as an American citizen and a citizen of the State of California in defiance of the law; and
+WHEREAS, Korematsu refused to comply with the order, and rather than reporting to the assembly center with the rest of his family, Korematsu chose to carry on his life as an American citizen and a citizen of the State of California in defiance of the law; and racing track and then sent with his family to the Topaz concentration camp in Utah, one of ten camps that were used to incarcerate Americans of Japanese ancestry; and